Turkestan–Siberia Railway: Construction history

 The idea of a railway between Siberia and Russian Turkestan was aired as early as 1886, but it was supplanted by that of a more practicable line between Tashkent and Orenburg in the Urals.
 On 15 October 1896 the Verny town duma set up a commission to examine the feasibility of building a Turkestan–Siberia Railway.
 It was expected that the line would facilitate the transport of cotton from Turkestan to Siberia and cheap Siberian grain from Russia to the Fergana Valley.
 An eastern branch would enhance Russia's military and economic presence on the Chinese border.

 In 1906 the Russian imperial government decided to finance the construction of the first section, between Barnaul and Arys.
 A team of Russian engineers made a detailed survey of the steppe and semi-desert regions the railway was expected to cross.
 On 21 October 1915 the northern section linking Novosibirsk and Semipalatinsk as the Altai Railway.
 The missing Arys–Pishpek–Tokmak section, officially known as Semipalatinsk Railway, was left to be built by a French-financed Russian-managed private railway consortium.
 World War I put an end to this project.

 After the Bolshevik Revolution construction work was suspended for a decade, and the 140 km long Semipalatinsk–Ayaguz line, built-in 1918–19 by the White Russians on the initiative of Admiral Kolchak, was demolished for no apparent reason.
 The remaining 1442 km railway were constructed with great fanfare as part of the first five-year plan between 1928 and 1932.

 Regular passenger service was finally established between Semipalatinsk and Ayaguz on 10 May 1929.
 The Turksib was completed on 21 April 1930.
 The locomotive which pioneered the route going from Tashkent to Semipalatinsk (Э-1441(rus)) later became a part of a memorial in Alma-Ata.

-Viktor Alexandrovitsh Turin directed a 1929 Soviet documentary film on the building of the railway which also bore the name Turksib.
+Viktor Turin directed a 1929 Soviet documentary film on the building of the railway which also bore the name Turksib.